 supply 1,100 litre Eurobin waste containers or commercial waste sacks;

-provide weekly or more frequent collections, depending on your requirements; and
+provide frequent collections at least weekly, depending on your requirements;

 take your waste to a licensed disposal site.

-Collections are for general commercial waste.
-This does not include items listed in hazardous waste regulations or the Waste Electronic and Electrical Equipment (WEE) Directive.
-Environmental Services provides a collection service for some of these items.
-Call 01992 785555 ext.
+Our commercial waste collections are for general commercial waste, this does not include items listed in hazardous waste regulations or the Waste Electronic and Electrical Equipment (WEEE) Directive.
+Environmental Services provides a collection service for some of these items, please call 01992 785555 ext.
 5205 for more information and to obtain a quote.

 Commercial recycling collection service

-Environmental Services offers a competitively priced commercial recycling collection service to local businesses.
+Environmental Services offer a competitively priced commercial recycling collection service to local businesses.
 We collect a range of recyclable materials, from 240 litre wheeled bins to 1,100 litre eurobins, including: